The 8 Principles of Art is a set of guidelines that artists use to arrange their art elements to create suitable compositions in their artwork.

 Flowing rhythm is suggested through repeating organic shapes or through irregular repetition of repeating elements.

-Progressive rhythm is created when the movement between elements gets more intense over time.
+A progressive rhythm is created when the movement between elements gets more intense over time.

 Rhythm helps to create a sense of order and stability in a design and can be used to get attention to specific elements or areas.